 By going with a 10-year CD, you can be certain that the money you put into your account will be returned to you with the initial principal amount, plus interest.

 The Federal Reserve cut rates to their lowest level in history and says it expects to keep rates very low through 2023.

 When is a 10-year CD a bad idea?

-In many cases, you can earn more money with a 60-month CD than with one of the best 10-year CD rates.
+In many cases, you can earn more money with a five-year CD than with one of the best 10-year CD rates.
 So leaving your funds tied up for five additional years doesn’t make sense.

-Inflation is another concern.
+Rising prices are another concern.
 “If inflation is higher than the interest that you’re earning, you are actually losing buying power as the money sits in there for 10 years,” says Alan Dole, a wealth manager and financial planner with Equity Concepts, an investment and financial services firm in Richmond, Virginia.

 Consider the opportunity cost

 Don’t purchase a 10-year CD without evaluating other low-risk investment products like high-yield money market accounts.
 Dole says it pays to ask, “Where else could you put that money that would earn you more?”

 Savers could buy a 10-year CD and close the account before it matures.
 Just make sure the benefit of an early exit outweighs the cost of the withdrawal penalty.